deskjet/chiptune2.js/README.md

 Just drop a module (e.g. from [modarchive.org](http://modarchive.org)) on the demo page and enjoy.

 ## Development
-To compile libopenmpt to javascript you need a recent version of [emscripten](https://github.com/kripken/emscripten).
-Take a look at thier wiki for building instructions.
-Make sure you have it setup correctly and `emcc` is in your PATH.
-With emscripten ready you should get a copy of libopenmpt.
-Go to [thier website](http://lib.openmpt.org/libopenmpt/), download the latest snapshot and extract it.
-Now you're ready to build.
-Use this command:
+Download the latest [emscripten](https://emscripten.org) SDK.
+Follow the instructions for your OS.
+Make sure `emcc` and `em++` commands are available in the PATH.
+Next download and extract the libopenmpt source code (unix like) from http://lib.openmpt.org/libopenmpt/.
+Use this command inside the libopenmpt source folder to build:

     make CONFIG=emscripten

-If it runs successfully two file will be created inside the `bin` directory.
+If it compiles successfully these files (and a few more) will be created in the `bin` directory:

-1. `libopenmpt.js` is the library you want.
-You can use it with chiptune2.js.
+1. `libopenmpt.js` is libopenmpt comiled to JavaScript.
+2. `libopenmpt.js.mem` is the memory initialization file `libopenmpt.js` will download/require it when loaded.
-2. `libopenmpt_test.js` is the libopenmpt test suite.
-It is meant to run in nodejs.
+3. `libopenmpt_test.js` (and `libopenmpt_test.j.mem`) is the libopenmpt test suite and can be run in NodeJS.

+Only the first two files are needed for chiptune2.js.

 ### Building Stylesheet
 The stylesheet is build with [SASS+Compass](http://compass-style.org/).
 To build this yourself, follow the Compass [installation instructions](http://compass-style.org/install/), then cd into the chiptune2.js directory and use this command: